An Inspirational Life.

 During the 1990s and 2000s, Lorraine led the Art Pavilion Exhibition for the Cobram Agricultural Society Show, a highlight of the regional calendar.
 Over the decades she has also published poems, short stories, artist biographies, and was the author of a popular long-running column for the Central Murray Informed (a Riverina region newspaper).

-Her deep community spirit was formally recognised when Lorraine Saltmarsh received the Moira Shires’ Citizen of the Year Award in the early 2000s.
+Her deep community spirit was formally recognised in the early 2000s when Lorraine Saltmarsh received a special acknowledgement from the Berrigan Shire for services to the community, and, the Moira Shires’ Citizen of the Year Award.